 * Click here for rating key

-Baldwin's Station Restaurant Review: The bone-rattling power of the freight train’s whistle as it trundles by is a showstopper, especially if you happen to be dining outdoors on the uncommonly pleasant deck when it rolls on through.
-But that’s only one of the charms of this converted train station in the heart of old Sykesville.
+Baldwin's Station Restaurant Review: The bone-rattling power of the freight train’s whistle is a showstopper, especially if you happen to be dining outdoors on the uncommonly pleasant deck when the train rolls on through.
+But that’s only one of the charms of this converted 1883 train station in the heart of old Sykesville.
 Inside, the main dining room envelops a lively crowd in the warmth of its high brick walls and touches of Americana.
 The kitchen turns out such updated classics as herb-rubbed pork roulade with an apple-and-raisin stuffing, Maryland crab cakes with celery root and potato mash; and Louisiana fried chicken with Cajun breading, cheddar grits and Brussels sprouts, all uniformly well prepared.
 There are weeknight specials: Tuesdays a three-course dinner for $35; Wednesdays a 12-ounce queen-cut prime rib dinner at $16.99.
 More casual dining can be enjoyed at the bar.
 Owner Stewart Dearie’s wine savvy translates into a small, well-chosen list, and his love of music means an ongoing concert series that includes folk, blues and bluegrass.
-There's also children’s theater in the summer and fall.
+The schedule also includes an interactive Twenties-theme murder mystery dinner.